moneybutton/docs/docs/mb-invisible-money-button.md

 The `config` object can contain the following attributes:

-- `clientIdentifier`(mandatory, string): Your app's client identifier.
+- `clientIdentifier` (mandatory, string): Your app's client identifier.
 You can check your apps' client identifiers here: https://www.moneybutton.com/settings/apps
-- `suggestedAmount`(optional, object): This attribute allows the developer to choose how much money the users are going to be suggested to authorize.
+- `suggestedAmount` (optional, object): This attribute allows the developer to choose how much money the users are going to be suggested to authorize.
-  Basically, it is the amount that appears as prefilled in the permission popup.
+  It is the amount that appears as prefilled in the permission popup.
 Like every amount of money in Money Button, is an object with 2 keys: `amount` and `currency`.
-- `minimumAmount` (optional, object): For some apps, if the user allows a very low amount of money the experience gets broken.
-That’s why the apps have the possibility to choose a minimum amount for the users to authorize.
-If the users try to authorize less than this amount they are are going to see an error.
+- `minimumAmount` (optional, object): For some apps, if the user allows a very low amount of money the experience is broken.
+Therefore the apps have the ability to choose a minimum amount for the users to authorize.
+If the users try to authorize less than this amount, they will get an error.
 Like every money amount in Money Button, this is an object containing `amount` and `currency`.
 - `permission` (optional, string): This is a permission token provided by Money Button in the past.
 This permission token allows IMB to live more than the current session.
-We well talk more about this in the next section.
+We will explain more about this in the next section.
-- `onNewPermissionGranted` (optional, function): Every time a user gives permission to an app a permission token is created.
+- `onNewPermissionGranted` (optional, function): Every time a user gives permission to an app, a permission token is created.
 When that happens, this handler is called.
-This is useful to keep the imb permission state full.
+This is useful to keep the `imb` permission state full.
 More about this in the next section.

-This an example using all the possible configurations for imb:
+This an example using all the possible configurations for `imb`:

 ``` js